(734) 284-8088

 How Dental Implants Are Constructed

-If you’re curious as to why dental implants get billed as long-lasting, all you have to do is learn about their base materials and overall design.
+If you’re curious as to why tooth implants get billed as long-lasting, all you have to do is learn about their base materials and overall design.
 Most commonly, implants are constructed using titanium alloy which is highly resistant to fracture, non-corrosive, and much better at handling pressure over time than other tooth replacement options.

 Related PostWhy Dental Implants Are Worth the Investment

-In terms of how they’re designed, a dental implant is meant to mimic a natural tooth root.
+In terms of how they’re designed, a single-tooth dental implant is meant to mimic a natural tooth root.
 Sure, it’s not the same, but all of the necessary components are there and because the implant is placed surgically, it’s able to become a permanent part of your mouth instead of resting on top of the gum line.

-A complete implant consists of 3 major parts: the porcelain crown, the abutment (connector piece), and the post/screw.
+A complete implant consists of 3 major parts: the porcelain dental crown, the abutment (connector piece), and the post/screw.
 These all combine together to not only look great, but to function like a real tooth would and bonus, stimulate the jawbone which is needed to keep it healthy in the long run.

 The term “osseointegration” is a bit of a mouthful but it’s a natural process that involves the metal post fusing with your jawbone which greatly contributes to the strength of dental implants.
 If this didn’t happen, there wouldn’t be any stability.

 It might seem strange that basic oral maintenance is still needed to maintain a dental implant even though it’s not alive or natural.
-The purpose of brushing at least twice a day, flossing at least once daily, and receiving teeth cleanings every 6 months is more so to keep your remaining teeth and surrounding gums healthy.
+The purpose of brushing at least twice a day, flossing at least once daily, and receiving professional teeth cleanings every 6 months is more so to keep your remaining teeth and surrounding gums healthy.
 If they were to deteriorate, the support for your implant would be in jeopardy.

 Learn MoreDental Implant Care: Tips for Long-Lasting Results

-Factors That Influence Implant “Failure”
+Factors That Influence Dental Implant “Failure”

 While it is more rare, dental implants can fail if something goes wrong soon after placement or there are conflicting health conditions like diabetes.
 Physical injuries to the mouth or dental emergencies can disrupt the healing process while munching on harder foods before the bone has become strong enough can also cause issues and a higher chance of failure.

 It goes without saying that dental implants are amazing.
 However, they do still rely on a few critical pieces being in place for there to be true success.
 Our dental implant dentists in Southgate, MI, can evaluate your jawbone and medical history before moving forward with the procedure should you be interested.
-Call Northline Dental today at(734) 284-8088 to request an appointment.
+Call Northline Dental today at (734) 284-8088 to request an appointment.